United Africa Company of Nigeria: Foods division

 UAC International established a consumer food trading arm in 1958 called West African Cold Storage.
 The firm later merged with Wall's Company.
 In 1973, the company was collapsed into UACN to become its Food division.
 The division markets meat related products and cold storage of food and meat products.

 African Timber and Plywood

-The firm operated African Time and Plywood from Sapele in Delta State.
+The firm operated African Timber and Plywood from Sapele in Delta State.
 The facility was an expansion of an old saw mill originally managed by Miller Bros out of Koko, Delta State.
 The firm transferred the old saw mill at Koko to Sapele in 1929.
 Between 1945 and 1951, additional investments were poured into the facility.
 A plywood mill was commissioned in 1948 and the old mill was replaced in 1951.
 Major sources of wood were Iroko and Mahogany trees with one species known as Sapele mahogany.
 Initially the products of the mills were mostly for foreign markets but an expanding local market caused an inwards focus to generate sales.
 The products of the firm included cresta branded plywood, ATAPEX particle board, flushed doors and furniture.